switch2osm/switch2osm/docs/en/serving-tiles/manually-building-a-tile-server-debian-13.md

 If this does not appear it probably means that the configuration file for mod_tile `/etc/apache2/conf-available/renderd.conf` is either not set up or enabled properly - see the `wget` section above.

-Next, point a web browser at `http://your.server.ip.address/index.html` (change `your.server.ip.address` to your actual server address).
+Next, point a web browser at `http://yourserveripaddress/index.html` (change `yourserveripaddress` to your actual server address).
 You should see "Apache2 Debian Default Page".

 !!! tip
-    If you don't know what IP address it will have been assigned, you can likely use `ifconfig` to find out – if the network configuration is not too complicated it'll probably be the `inet addr` that is not `127.0.0.1`.
+    If you don't know what IP address it will have been assigned, you can likely use `ip address` to find out – if the network configuration is not too complicated it'll probably be the `inet addr` that is not `127.0.0.1`.

-If you're using a server at a hosting provider then it's likely that your server's internal address will be different to the external address that has been allocated to you, but that external IP address will have already been sent to you, and it'll probably be the one that you're accessing the server on currently.
+If you're using a server at a hosting provider then it's possible that your server's internal address will be different to the external address that has been allocated to you, but that external IP address will have already been sent to you, and it'll probably be the one that you're accessing the server on currently.

 Note that this is just the `http` (port 80) site – you'll need to do a little bit more Apache configuration if you want to enable `https`, but that's out of the scope of these instructions.
 However, if you use "Let's Encrypt" to issue certificates, then the process of setting that up can also configure the Apache HTTPS site as well.

-Next, point a web browser at: `http://your.server.ip.address/hot/0/0/0.png`
+Next, point a web browser at: `http://yourserveripaddress/hot/0/0/0.png`

 You'll need to edit that of course if you changed `URI=/hot/` above.
 You should see a small map of the world.
 If you don't, investigate the errors that it displays.
 These will most likely be permissions errors, or perhaps related to accidentally missing some steps from the instructions above.
 If you don't get a tile and get other errors again, save the full output in a Pastebin and ask a question about the problem somewhere like [`community.openstreetmap.org`](https://community.openstreetmap.org){: target=_blank}.